 WHO IS THIS COURSE DESIGNED FOR?

-People in transition in their lives and/or in various leadership roles who want to train oneself to awaken and serve others.
+People in various leadership roles within social-change organizations who want to train oneself to awaken and serve others.
 You may:

 - Work or lead an NGO and a need a break for reflection on the nature of life and society so that you can return to work rejuvenated.